The Adirondacks region is filled with many incredible spots, but no natural site is as historic and few are more beautiful than Ausable Chasm.

 Ausable Chasm is one of the most popular tourist sites in the northeastern area of the Adirondacks and makes a great day trip from spots like Lake Placid and Plattsburgh.

-Even if you’ve already visited the waterfalls of High Falls Gorge, which are located further upstream along the Ausable River, Ausable Chasm is still a great spot to visit to see another incredibly beautiful spot along this river.
+Even if you’ve already visited the waterfalls of High Falls Gorge and the Wilmington Flume, which are located further upstream along the Ausable River, Ausable Chasm is still a great spot to visit to see another incredibly beautiful spot along this river.

 Note: My visit to Ausable Chasm was hosted by the site.
 However, the opinions expressed are my own.